- Studying Psychology

 The Master of Arts program in Psychology prepares students to pursue careers in clinical, business, or governmental settings, and/or to enter a doctoral program.
 Three concentrations are offered: Clinical, Industrial/Organizational, and Psychological Science.

 The Ed.S. in School Psychology prepares students to deliver psychological services in diverse educational settings.
 These services include individual child evaluations, program evaluation, problem – solving consultation, and academic, behavioral and counseling interventions.)

-Unless otherwise indicated, applicants to all programs should have a statistics and research methodology course; background in psychology; a minimum GRE Verbal score of 146 and a minimum GRE Quantitative score of 141; an overall Grade Point Average of 2.75 and a Psychology Grade Point Average of 3.00.
+Unless otherwise indicated, applicants to the M.A concentrations should have a statistics and research methodology course; background in psychology; a minimum GRE Verbal score of 146 and a minimum GRE Quantitative score of 141; an overall Grade Point Average of 2.75 and a Psychology Grade Point Average of 3.00.
 Beyond these minimum requirements, selection is competitive.

-In addition to the minimum GPA and GRE requirements, applicants to the Clinical and School Psychology programs should have course work in either abnormal or personality psychology.
-Applicants to these programs should also submit an affidavit affirming that they have never been convicted or charged with a felony crime.
+In addition to the minimum GPA and GRE requirements, applicants to the Clinical concentration and School Psychology program should have course work in either abnormal or personality psychology.
+Applicants should also submit an affidavit affirming that they have never been convicted or charged with a felony crime.
 A criminal background check, TB test, and physical exam will be required of successful applicants during the first semester of graduate study at the applicant's expense.